monsieurh/myo-menu/README.md

 # Future
 ## Known bugs
-The Myo seems to loose synchronisation when the output of an action is read back to the user
+The Myo seems to loose synchronisation when the output of an action is read back to the user [FIXED]

 ## Features
 - Controls configuration through JSON file